-Omniscient Point of View: Definition, Pros, and Cons
+Omniscient Point of View: Benefits and Pitfalls

 Often called the god-perspective, omniscient is the all-knowing point of view.
 Here the narrator knows and sees everything each of the characters is thinking, feeling, doing, etc. On the same point of view spectrum as third person, omniscient uses “he,” “she,” “they,” “his,” “her,” and “their” pronouns.
 Neil Gaiman uses this point of view in Norse Mythology.
 The story “Mirmir’s Head and Odin’s Eye” has the lines:

 But when Mimir was not with him, Hoenir seemed unable to come to a decision, and the Vanir soon tired of this.
 They took their revenge, not on Hoenir but on Mimir: they cut off Mimir’s head and sent it to Odin.
 Odin was not angry (46-47).

 Here Gaiman is not in any single character’s point of view.
 Instead, a narrator is telling the story to the reader and revealing what all of the characters are thinking and feeling, making the narrator all-knowing; therefore Gaiman is using omniscient point of view.